lyzidiamond/lyzidiamond.github.com/_posts/2015-02-13-what-to-learn-first.md

 4. If you're interested in taking the Web Mapping Quickstart class, I suggest you do it.
 I think it's going to be a lot of fun. :)

 I'm not sure if that was helpful at all, but there it is.
 Feel free to ask more questions if anything is unclear.
 I hope this is useful to you in some way, and I hope to see you at a Maptime soon!

+_I added a [Part 2](http://lyzidiamond.com/posts/what-to-learn-first-pt-2) after I posted this one because I had more to share._